MapColonies/bundler/README.md

 Other than the bundle archive itself the bundler will produce a `checksum.yaml` file. this is a checksum of the tar.gz archive file and can be used to verify the bdila process went accordingly

 ## List command
-Lists all the repositories in correspondence to the filter flags, will list only non-archived repositories and that match at least one of provided topics
+Lists all the repositories in correspondence to the filter flags, will list only non-archived repositories that match at least one of provided topics
 [read more on topics](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/classifying-your-repository-with-topics)
 ```
 > bundler list